As much as 73 percent of kids drink it or eat it everyday … but perhaps a change is in order.

 Kid’s Health & Safety

-Don’t be in too much of a hurry to get your baby to sleep through the night.
-Compromising an infant’s digestive system isn’t worth it.
+Don’t be in too much of a hurry to get Baby to sleep through the night.
+Compromising his digestive system isn’t worth it.

 Here’s an interesting way of looking at allergy relief: early exposure to allergens.
 Contrary to previous theories, many pediatricians now recommend exposing children to potential allergens – particularly food allergens — early in life as a prevention method.
 “I now tell my patients’ families to introduce common food allergens, such as peanut butter, as soon… Read more »

 From concussions to fractures, here’s what to know about common sports injuries in kids.

 Summer’s here and the pools are open!
 Start the new swim season off right with swim lessons for your child.

 Helping a child to develop good hygiene doesn’t come without a few bumps along the way.

 Even before your baby sports his first tooth, it’s a good idea to get into the habit of wiping his gums.

 They say kids are what they eat.
 The USDA’s new guidelines don’t really hold any big surprises, but you can still make improvements on what you give your family.